 Richard had an inspiration to tear off the worn-out soles of his moccasins and use the tops with his Shimano SPD sandals.
 While the soles of the usual cleated bicycle shoes are about 1/4" thick, the soles of the sandals are about 1/2" thick, so the cleats don't conduct the cold through to his feet.

 Sheldon also liked to wear SPD sandals in winter.
 The photo at the left is from the New Year's Day ride in 2004, when the temperature was a few degrees above freezing.
 Sheldon explained that the sandals don't cut off circulation to the feet, as shoes do.
 I've tried this.
 It works

 I've worn sandals too, but usually I wear slightly oversize Specialized Body Geometry shoes with two pairs of wool socks and Shimano SPD cleats.
 Like Ellen in the photo above, I pull the socks up over my trouser cuffs to seal against cold air and to keep the cuffs away from the chain.

 Eyeglasses also fog up when you come indoors, and will collect some grime and saltwater spatter.
 Running warm water over the eyeglasses will dispel the fog.
 Do not use hot water, which damages plastic lenses.
 I rinse the lenses, dab a fingertip on a bar of soap, spread the soap around on the lenses and rinse again.
 Avoid using moisturizing soap, which leaves smears on the lenses.
 Finally, I dab the lenses with a paper towel to dry them off -- but don't wipe: you'll scratch the lenses.
-Give the tissues a sniff test, to avoid using scented tissues, which also will smear the lenses.
+Give the tissues a sniff test: avoid using scented tissues, which also will smear the lenses.